P1YU5H-50N1/NeoPrix/Readme.md

 ### Instructions for setting up
 1. Clone the repo
-2. Install pipenv by `pip install pipenv`
+2. Install pipenv by `pip install pipenv` or visit [here](https://pypi.org/project/pipenv/) to know more about installing pipenv.
 3. Navigate to project directory and run `pipenv shell`, this will install the required libraries
 4. Run `python main.py`